GerardRodes/vue-i18n-decentralizer/README.md

 Why
 ---
-As a project grew we found that our translations were almost half the size of the bundled app, this is a tool to split the translations around so only the immediatelly needed locales are downloaded
+As a project grew we found that our translations were almost half the size of the bundled app.
+This is a tool to split the translations around so only the immediately needed ones are downloaded

 Usage
 ---